department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 All VA systems are given an entry with a unique number in the eMASS system.
 The Enterprise Event Bus eMASS ID is 2350.

 Getting an eMASS ID is a prerequisite for System Categorization.

-**For non-LHDI clients**:
+**For Teams without an eMASS ID**

+For clients that are not LHDI tenants:

-* If a prospective client system does not have an eMASS ID, it will need to submit a LEAF intake (formerly GRC intake) request: [Unified System Registry Intake (must be on VA network to view)](https://leaf.va.gov/NATIONAL/103/cybersecurity_request_portal/) to get one.
+- Prospective client systems that do not have an eMASS ID will need to submit a LEAF intake request to get one.

-**For new LHDI clients**:
+For clients that are LHDI tenants:

-* For new teams on Lighthouse Delivery Infrastructure (LHDI), please consult your LHDI Enablement Liaison to start the LEAF intake request process and LHDI-specific onboarding.
+- Teams on the Lighthouse Delivery Infrastructure (LHDI) should consult their LHDI Enablement Liaison to submit a LEAF intake request.

 ## WASA Testing